bdavis222/dot-scanner/README.md

 ### Running the Software

-To launch the main graphical user interface (GUI), navigate to the top level of the project's directory structure and run the following command:
+To launch the main graphical user interface (GUI), navigate to the top level of the project's folder structure and run the following command:

 ```
 python -m dotscanner